-Pat Malley Fitness Center, Leavey Event Center and the Parking structure have recently installed solar panels on their roofs.
+Solar panels were recently installed on the roofs of Pat Malley Fitness Center, Leavey Event Center and the Parking Structure.

 University Operations Lighting Downgrade